ammarhashmi113/Skin-Melanoma-Detection-Web-Application/README.md

 # Skin-Melanoma-Detection-Web-Application
-A skin cancer classification system developed using Convolutional Neural Networks (CNNs)
+A skin melanoma detection web app developed using Python's Flask framework.

-This project implements a web application for detecting skin melanoma using deep learning techniques.
+This project implements a web application for detecting skin melanoma using ML.
 The application allows users to upload images of skin lesions and receive predictions about whether the lesion is indicative of melanoma.

 # Setup Instructions
 1. `Install Dependencies:` Make sure you have Python installed on your system.
 You'll also need to install Flask and TensorFlow.
 You can install them using pip.